 Nick Russo (@nickjorusso) is one of the associate pastors here at Venture Church.
-He helps lead the worship, prayer and missions ministries.
 He is author of the book, Wage Good Warfare: A Solemn Charge to the Church in America, and he resides in Liberty Hill, TX with his wife Jennifer and their three kids.

 Join us for services every week at Venture Church